 Building Mobile Applications Using Kendo UI Mobile and ASP.NET Web API

 Do not be discouraged by the title of this book, only one chapter (Chapter 3) is really dedicated to ASP.NET, rest of the book is dedicated to Kendo UI alone, making it also usable to JAVA and PHP developers.
 It is intended for beguines and expert developers alike.
-Book covers everything from API, widgets up to working example in form of Movie Ticket Application.
+Book covers everything from API, widgets up to working example in a form of Movie Ticket Application.

 Instant Kendo UI Mobile

-Unlike the previous one this book is dedicated only to Kendo UI Mobile library and its various components for building mobile applications effectively.
+Unlike the previous one, this book is dedicated only to Kendo UI Mobile library and its various components for building mobile applications effectively.
 It is rather short (compared to the previous one).
 Still it will cover everything you need to know about Kendo UI widgets and page building.
 One other thing, its price (6.29$) makes it also a bargain.

 I can’t believe something like this was built on a jQuery foundation.
-But this should not surprise you or me, this is a commercial product and as such it must be faster and better then its open source brethren.
+But this should not surprise you or me, this is a commercial product and as such it must be faster and better than its open source brethren.
 It is fast and beautiful and I simply cant be objective here.
 This is everything I ever want from jQuery Mobile but couldn’t have with its simplicity and elegance and without its performance problems.
 I can go even further and place it back to beck with Sencha Touch.

 Of course nothing is that perfect, while it is much faster and fluid then jQuery Mobile it is still lacking something jQuery Mobile does the best and it is documentation.
-You will probably find your self wondering through Google searching for something that rightfully should be mentioned in their official documentation.
+You will probably find yourself wondering through Google searching for something that rightfully should be mentioned in their official documentation.
 On the other hand community and developer support is great, and that is to be expected from not that cheap product.

-In the end I urge jQuery Mobile developers to aspire to this framework.
+In the end, I urge jQuery Mobile developers to aspire to this framework.